mjbeaumont/mealcloud-demo/README.md

 ## TODO

+1. There is functionality that is handled by this app (order total calculations) that should NEVER be trusted to a client-side app.
+This should be moved to the server-side app.
-1. Add Unit/E2E tests
+2. Add Unit/E2E tests
-2. Create order confirmation page
+3. Create order confirmation page
-3. Make it more clear that menu categories can be expanded
+4. Make it more clear that menu categories can be expanded
-4. Auto-open cart after adding item to cart
+5. Auto-open cart after adding item to cart